May 10, 2024 |

 5. Cost

-Unpolished rice may cost more than polished rice depending on the brand and location, while polished rice is generally the cheaper choice.
+Unpolished rice may cost more than polished rice, depending on the brand and location, while polished rice is generally the cheaper choice.

 Conclusion

-White rice undergoes a polishing rice process that refines its texture and appearance while impacting its nutritional content.
+White rice undergoes a rice polishing process that refines its texture and appearance while impacting its nutritional content.

 Ultimately, the choice between polished and unpolished rice depends on individual needs and preferences.